 Fitting a new Kitchen

 Everyone loves a kitchen, it is the focal point of a home.
 If you take Phil Spencer’s advice from Location, Location, Location he says that a new kitchen will typically add 4.6 percent onto the overall value of a home.
 He also points out that the kitchen must match the value of the home.
 For example it’s no good adding an expensive £25k kitchen to a house that’s only worth £175k.
+To really take your kitchen to a new level why not add some new Essex Worktops.
+New worktops can transform your kitchen as well as add value to the room.

 Fitting a new Bathroom